Robert Coles papers

 Conditions Governing Use

-Copyright is retained by the author of the items in this collection, or their descendants, as stipulated by United States copyright law.
+Copyright is retained by the authors of the items in this collection, or their descendants, as stipulated by United States copyright law.
+For photocopy and duplication requests, please contact the Stephen O. Murray and Keelong Hong Special Collections, Michigan State University Libraries.

 Biographical / Historical